gurkiratb03/Interactive-Sequence-Memory-Game-DE10-Lite/README.md

 ## Description of Files

-* `ClockDividerFAST.v` & `ClockDividerSLOW.v`: Modules for controlling the timing of sequences displayed to the player.
+- `ClockDividerFAST.v` and `ClockDividerSLOW.v`: Modules for managing the timing of sequences shown to the player.
-* `DE10_LITE_Golden_Top.v`: The top module that integrates all components of the game.
+- `DE10_LITE_Golden_Top.v`: The core module that integrates all game components.
-* `display.v` & `displayLetters.v`: Modules responsible for displaying numbers and letters on the LEDR's.
+- `display.v` and `displayLetters.v`: Modules for displaying numbers and letters on the LEDRs.
-* `lfsr10bit.v`: A module for generating random sequences using a linear-feedback shift register.
+- `lfsr10bit.v`: A module designed for generating random sequences with a linear-feedback shift register.
-* `project.v`: The main project file that combines all functionalities of the Sequence Memory Game.
+- `project.v`: The main project file, integrating all functionalities of the Sequence Memory Game.